Contributors from members of the Copper team

 A Harvard Business Review study found that "when a tweet is answered in five minutes or less, the customer will pay almost 20 USD more for a ticket on that airline in the future...
 After 20 minutes had elapsed, customers were only willing to pay $3 more, a decrease of 85% in value compared to customers who received responses in five minutes or less.
 After an hour, customers were only willing to pay $2 more."

-Other than timeliness, the actual quality of the responses has to be good as well.
+Other than timeliness, the actual quality of the responses has to be good as well, from people building customer relationships.
 According to American Express's 2017 Customer Service Barometer, 33% of Americans said they’ll consider switching companies after just a single instance of poor service, and over half have scrapped a planned purchase or transaction because of bad service.

-So, customer service matters.
+So, customer service matters with relationship marketing.
 But customer service is only one part of forming good customer relationships.
 When services go down, as they inevitably do, the relationship can sour.
 The good news: poor service can be (temporarily) remedied without harming the relationship—with timely and empathic customer communication.

 It goes without saying that when it comes to building customer relationships, you should be a good listener.
-You should ask smart questions.
+You should ask smart questions that help with the customer experience.
 You shouldn't hard-sell.
 You should go (or at least try to go) "above and beyond."

-These are all nice-sounding tenets that also shouldn't appear in conversation anymore—because they are the bare minimum that any customer-centric company should already be achieving.
+These are all nice-sounding tenets that also shouldn't appear in conversation anymore—because they are the bare minimum that any customer-centric company should already be achieving for customer loyalty.
+If you want to learn how to build customer relationships, there is more you need to do.

 (Also, what does "go above and beyond" really mean anyway?)

-Here are six tangible, useful tips for building awesome customer relationships, whether you're on the phone, emailing, live-chatting, or talking to someone face to face:
+Here are six tangible, useful tips for building awesome customer relationships and brand loyalty, whether you're on the phone, emailing, live-chatting, or talking to someone face to face:

 1. Don't make them wait.

-There are few things worse than calling your internet company for help, only to be put on hold with dull, inoffensive music and the occasional 10-second promo clip for company.
+There are few things worse than calling your internet company for help, only to be put on hold with dull, inoffensive music and the occasional 10-second promo clip for said company.
+This mundane experience can negatively affect the customer experience.

 If you have a live-chat option, your response time should be even shorter—McKinsey's 2017 Customer Experience Compendium found that three-quarters of online customers expect help within five minutes."